-- 6.11.1 Significant coordination has been undertaken between ourselves and other water companies when producing our respective rdWRMPs.
+- 6.11.1 Significant coordination has been undertaken between ourselves and other water companies when producing our respective WRMPs.
 This included coordination between the companies on approaches to adaptive planning, checking volumes of existing and proposed transfers and shared options to address deficits in supply-demand balance.
-We have carefully considered interdependencies between the plans, specifically where the options chosen in our rdWRMP impact the best value options for other water company WRMPs. - 6.11.2 Technical Report 5.2 provides a detailed record of our work with all of our neighbouring companies and third parties.
+As part of both the Business Plan and WRMP updates we have directly co-ordinated with Thames, Anglian, Southern, United Utilities and Severn Trent Water to ensure our proposals for AMP7 strategic scheme investigations are fully aligned.
+The dates presented for our adaptive strategy and monitoring plan reflect that process. - 6.11.2 Technical Report 5.2 provides a detailed record of our work with all of our neighbouring companies and third parties.